 Her first book, Jookin’: The Rise of Social Dance Formations in African American Culture (Temple University Press), won the De La Torre Bueno Special Citation for Dance Research.
 Her second book, Mojo Workin’: The Old African American Hoodoo System.
 (University of Illinois Press), explores and sets forth a new theory of the Ring Shout.
 An Ogun Olorisha, or initiate to Ogun in the New World Yoruba/Lukumi tradition, Dr. Hazzard-Donald interviewed and worked with traditional African American Hoodoo workers for her second book.
-In addition to the book, she is the author of a number of articles in journals, anthologies and encyclopedias that explore the meaning, function and nature of African American Dance.
+In addition to the books, she is the author of a number of articles in journals, anthologies and encyclopedias that explore the meaning, function and nature of African American Dance.
 She is the recipient of an American Council of Learned Societies Fellowship, A Rockefeller Postdoctoral Fellowship at Brown university and the 1999 Oni Award from the International Black Women’s Congress.
-She served as Guest Curator/Historian for the National Afro-American Museum’s 1999 exhibit “When The Spirit Moves: African American Dance in the United States” and as major voice in the both the Emmy nominated Public Broadcasting video “Swing, Bop and Hand Dance” and the Emmy Award winning video documentary “The Teenarama Dance Party, as well as the Lincoln Center production “Free to Dance” currently airing on public broadcasting channels around the nation.
-In the 1960’s she worked for Delta Ministry in the Mississippi Delta towns of Greenville, Cleveland and Glen Allen, Mississippi.
+She served as Guest Curator/Historian for the National Afro-American Museum’s 1999 exhibit “When The Spirit Moves: African American Dance in the United States.”
+She was a major voice in the both the Emmy nominated Public Broadcasting video “Swing, Bop and Hand Dance” and the Emmy Award winning video documentary “The Teenarama Dance Party, as well as the Lincoln Center production “Free to Dance,” airing on public broadcasting channels around the nation.
+In the 1960’s she worked for Delta Ministry in the Bolivar County, Mississippi Delta towns of Greenville, Cleveland and Glen Allen, Mississippi.
 In the early 1970’s she taught at the now legendary though defunct “Street Academy” Projects which, after the success of Harlem Prep, sprang up in major cities across the United States. .